RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

 ## Prerequisites

 Make sure that you have Python 3 (`sudo apt install python3`) installed on the host where you will run the synchronization script.

+## Limitations

+1. Suggestions (`FT.SUG` APIs) and spell check dictionaries are not replicated from the source database.
+You need to add them manually.
+1. If there are multiple indexes on the source and the documents do not have prefixes that identify them with an index, RediSearch 2.x can't index the documents in their respective indexes.
+1. The NOSAVE option is no longer supported.
+Indexes created with the NOSAVE option can't be upgraded.
+1. Databases that contain temporary indexes can't be upgraded.
+1. Any attempt to add, delete, or modify an index during the upgrade will cause the replication to fail.
+During the upgrade, the source database can only receive ft.add and ft.del commands.

 ## Replicating data from RediSearch 1.x to RediSearch 2.x: